Comfort Manaslu Circuit Trek - 17 Days

 The Annapurna Conservation Area Permit is required as the trail exits the Manaslu region near Dharapani and enters the Annapurna Conservation Area.
 Fixed cost: NPR 3,000 (approx. USD 22) per person.

-All three permits are included in the Higher Limits Trek package price and arranged entirely by our team.
-You simply provide a passport scan, Nepal visa copy, and travel insurance details — we handle everything with the Nepal Department of Immigration.
+All four permits are included in the Higher Limits Trek package price and arranged entirely by our team.
+You provide a passport scan, Nepal visa copy, and travel insurance details — we handle everything with the Nepal Department of Immigration.

 The Manaslu region has two perfect trekking seasons.
 Both seasons offer spectacular conditions and views; you can choose the season according to what you want to see and experience.